eedugon/opentelemetry/docs/kubernetes/operator/README.md

 - Install the [OpenTelemetry Operator](https://github.com/open-telemetry/opentelemetry-operator/) using the [kube-stack Helm Chart](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-kube-stack).
 - Use the EDOT Collector to send Kubernetes logs, metrics, and application traces to an Elasticsearch cluster.
 - Use the operator for applications [auto-instrumentation](https://opentelemetry.io/docs/kubernetes/operator/automatic/) in all supported languages.
+- Customize the configuration used for the installation.

 ## Table of Contents